Kitashinagawa Station

 Kitashinagawa Station (北品川駅, Kitashinagawa-eki) is a railway station on the Keikyū Main Line in Shinagawa, Tokyo, Japan, operated by Keikyu.
 It is numbered KK02.

 Kitashinagawa Station, meaning "North Shinagawa", is in fact located south of the Shinagawa Station.
-This is due to the fact that Kitashinagawa refers to its position in Shinagawa-ku, while the confusingly named Shinagawa Station is in neighboring Minato-ku.
+This is because Kitashinagawa refers to its position in the Shinagawa Ward while the confusingly named Shinagawa Station is in the neighboring Minato Ward.

 Lines

 Kitashinagawa Station is served by the Keikyū Main Line, and is located 1.9 km from the starting point of the line at Sengakuji.